BEWARE – MYTHS and NONSENSE

 Ultimately, though, your first line-of-defense should not be the wildly

 unpredictable availability of helpful bystanders or police to

 rescue you.
 You must rescue yourself!
 Think about it, when seconds count – cops are minutes away!
 The average response time to 9-1-1 emergency calls in the U.S. is ELEVEN minutes (including rural areas).
 That's an eternity in a crisis....

 Now, if Kitty Genovese had had the chance to read what you’re about to learn, she might have escaped virtually unscathed.
-But, alas, Crime-Safety-Security.com didn’t exist back then.
-Modern “noisemaker” personal alarms didn’t exist yet either [though an old-fashioned whistle is quite effective – if it's attached to your neck by a rather weak beaded-metal chain instead of a cord that can be used to strangle you (see personal security alarms)].
+Modern pepper-spray and “noisemaker” personal alarms didn’t exist yet [though an old-fashioned whistle is quite effective – if it's attached to your neck by a rather weak beaded-metal chain instead of a cord that can be used to strangle you (see personal security alarms)].
 Today, however, you have the following strategy – and modern tools – to possibly help you escape Kitty Genovese's fate.

-Always remain aware of your surroundings (and that means no earbuds).
+Always remain aware of your surroundings (and that means no earbuds or talking on a phone).
+Keep your on a swivel, calmly looking all around you.
 If anyone suspicious begins to come near you, stand tall, have one hand poised on your noisemaker, raise your other hand in a “STOP!” gesture (or aiming pepper spray), and yell, "STAY AWAY FROM ME!"

 "Fight or flight” are the most well-known options.
 Martial arts' strategies usually add 'surrender' to the list.
 I’ve added two more: posturing and outsmarting, and aligned all five with FBI guidelines (and clarified their painfully clunky wording).

 1. Posturing – presenting yourself as a tough target.
 If that fails:

 2. Fleeing – and if that’s not possible: